27 Feb Excercise After PVD is Safe

 The concern about exercise is related to increased motion/bouncing of the eye.
 The thought is that increased movement increases the chance of a retinal tear.

 This might be a valid concern except for two arguments: 1) Each evening during REM sleep (a necessary stage of sleep), the eyes beat back and forth faster than any activity we perform while awake, and 2) After the six week period, evidence shows that the retina hasn’t “healed” in any significant way.

 During REM, the speed of the eye movements (think of what your eyes do when you reach the end of a sentence) approaches that of reading, however the extent to which the eyes move is more extreme than these reading movements.
 And it occurs for hours during a normal sleep.

 Thus, every night your eyes sustain greater forces during REM than while you are awake.

 As mentioned, there are no known physical changes to either the retina or vitreous after six weeks.
 For instance, the retina does not become stronger or thicker after a PVD, hence the chance of tearing should be the same.

 What Does this Mean?

 Remember, this is my opinion.
-If you were my patient (and I remind you that you are not my patient just by reading this article), I’d advise you exactly as I’ve written here.
-For the rest of you, I think my arguments allowing exercise are pretty valid and you should discuss with your own doctor.
+If you were my patient (and I remind you that it does not make you my patient by merely reading this article), I’d advise you exactly as I’ve written here.
+I think my arguments allowing exercise are evidence-based and worthy of discussion with your own doctor.

-Lastly, if we are at risk for developing a tear, wouldn’t you want it to occur while we are being vigilant?
+Lastly, if you are at risk for developing a tear, wouldn’t you want it to occur during the time we are being extra vigilant?